Beyond Curbside Recycling

 Any items from your home that display one or more symbols can be dropped off.
 Please leave the chemicals in the original containers or label it.
 The material is shipped to Swan Hills treatment Centre and incinerated.No commercial waste is acceptedFor a complete list pdf click here (207 KB) .

 - Paint and Paint Products: Residential or commercial paint products are accepted.
 Latex paint to be recycled and reused as paint.
 Oil based paints are used to generate energy.
-If you have large quantities please wait for the Toxic Round Up (May 6th, 2017) and call 403-678-1580 to register ahead of time.
+If you have large quantities please call 403-678-1580 to register ahead of time.
 For a list of accepted items pdf click here.
 (39 KB)

 - Acceptable Items: Household plastics such as: Plastic Jars (eg. peanut butter, sour creme, yogurt, margarine), Tupperware items, personal hygiene containers (eg. shampoo, body wash, deodorant tubes), PVC piping, and most standard plastic product material.